mzemel/mitosis/README.md

 I would like to combine this with a front-end JS application that uses websockets to subscribe to the message broker, where each Channel corresponds to a queue.
 Thus, you could have an overview of errors coming in real-time by application.

+I'd also like to expand what messages can be given to mitosis, working in a presentation layer that will uniquely format Errors, Audits, and other special events.

 ## Installation

 Add this line to your application's Gemfile: